CALL subqueries in transactions

 A deadlock happens when two transactions are blocked by each other because they are attempting to concurrently modify a node or a relationship that is locked by the other transaction (for more information about locks and deadlocks in Neo4j, see Operations Manual → Concurrent data access.

 A deadlock may occur when using CALL { … } IN CONCURRENT TRANSACTIONS if the transactions for two or more batches try to take the same locks in an order that results in a circular dependency between them.
-If so, the impacted transactions are always rolled back, and an error is thrown unless the query is appended with ON ERROR CONTINUE or ON ERROR BREAK.
+If so, the impacted transactions are always rolled back, and an error is thrown unless the query is appended with one of the following error options:

 The following query tries to create Movie and Year nodes connected by a RELEASED_IN relationship.
 Note that there are only three different years in the CSV file, meaning that only three Year nodes should be created.